-Mr. Robin's total compensation for 2014 includes two annual stock option grants, one made in February 2014 for the 2013 performance period and one made in December 2014 for the 2014 performance period as a result of our on-time transition in 2014 to a calendar year compensation cycle.
+Mr. Robin's total compensation for 2014 includes two annual stock option grants, one made in February 2014 for the 2013 performance period and one made in December 2014 for the 2014 performance period as a result of our one-time transition in 2014 to grant equity at the end of the fiscal year so that the award value more closely aligns with our stockholder performance.

-In 2013, 2014 and 2015, equity awards made to Mr. Robin accounted for 58%, 75% and 65%, respectively, of his total direct compensation (for 2014, stock option awards would have accounted for 57% of his total direct compensation if we include only his February 2014 grant and 62% of his total direct compensation if we included only his December 2014 award).
-Our objective in providing a substantial portion of Mr. Robin's compensation in the form of equity awards is to ensure that substantial compensation value is made available to him that fluctuates based on the stock price performance.
+In 2016, 2017 and 2018, equity awards made to Mr. Robin accounted for 62%, 85% and 80%, respectively, of his total direct compensation.
+Our objective in providing a substantial portion of Mr. Robin's compensation in the form of equity awards is to ensure that substantial compensation value is made available to him that fluctuates based on stock price performance.

-In addition, one-half of Mr. Robin's equity compensation awarded in 2013, 2014, and 2015 included performance-based vesting conditions, and as a result these awards only have value if an NDA or MAA approval filing is made for a significant drug development program.
+In addition, since 2012, one-half of Mr. Robin's equity compensation awarded included performance-based vesting conditions, and as a result these awards only have value if, for 2018 awards, key product development milestones are achieved, or for awards granted prior to 2018, an NDA or Marketing Authorization Application ("MAA") approval filing is made for a significant drug development program.
 This performance hurdle is in addition to a time-based vesting requirement that also applies to his equity awards.
 We believe these performance-based equity grants serve to further align Mr. Robin's interests with those of our stockholders and create appropriate additional incentives to achieve performance objectives that we consider critical to the long-term growth and value of the Company.
-For example, the two times the performance hurdle has been achieved were based on regulatory filings for MOVANTIKTM in September 2014 and ADYNOVATETM in November 2015, both of which are important collaboration programs to support the long-term growth of our business.